harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

 - Docker LAMP for code testing
 - Support for initial db dump
 - Persistent data on db container
-- Support for Unit testing with coverage
+- Support for Unit testing with coverage report

-#### To configure the Docker LAMP, just remove `sample` from the name of `.env` files and make suggested changes to the file's content.
+#### To configure the Docker LAMP, just remove `sample` from the name of `.env` files.
+Then make the suggested changes to each file content.

 1. For `.env` file, only replace values of:
     - `SERVER_HTTP_HOST_PORT`